How to Import Music Into PowerPoint: A 2026 Guide

 Choosing the Right Audio File Format

-When WAV or M4A makes sense
+When WAV or M4A Makes Sense

-Here’s the practical comparison.
+Here is the practical comparison.

 | Format | Best For | File Size | Compatibility |